skramm/jautocorrect/README.md

 This bash script will automate the testing of each program, to see if it fullfilths the requirements that the given arguments produces a given output.

+This script will generate a CSV file holding all the results
+ - does the program have the required name?
+ - does the program filename holds the assignment index at the correct position (i.e. at the end...)?
+ - does the program filename holds the correct extension?
+ - does the program compile?
+ - does the program run and returns 0 as return value?
+ - does the program generate the correct output for the given arguments?

+All of these informations is printed out in the output file that you can further upload into a spreadsheet application to process a grade according to the points above that you consider relevant.

 ## What this program does:

 - extract input zip file into `src/` folder